Comparing Diversey (NASDAQ:DSEY) & Ocean Bio-Chem (NASDAQ:OBCI)

 |N/A

-93.8% of Diversey shares are owned by institutional investors.
-Comparatively, 9.5% of Ocean Bio-Chem shares are owned by institutional investors.
-61.6% of Ocean Bio-Chem shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+93.8% of Diversey shares are held by institutional investors.
+Comparatively, 9.5% of Ocean Bio-Chem shares are held by institutional investors.
+61.6% of Ocean Bio-Chem shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Diversey Company Profile